Olympic cyclist Olivia Podmore dead at 24, shortly after Instagram post detailing mental health 'struggle'

 "I really wish that we could have a black and white and wrong and right answer for it. but it's not like that, even when you put the best level of support around that athlete with an open door into psychological services, and offer all those opportunities," Castle said.
 "Sometimes they reach out.
 Olivia had been reaching out into those environments.
 Why are we here?
 That's the question we all want the answer to."

-Fellow Olympian and close friend, rower Eric Murray, said he was with Padmore the day before her death and had no idea something was wrong.
+Fellow Olympian and close friend, rower Eric Murray, said he was with Podmore the day before her death and had no idea something was wrong.

 "I was with her this time yesterday and I wish she had said something," Murray said, via the Herald.
 "We've lost a sister, a friend and a fighter who lost that will of fight inside of her."